zflowers/CascadesCombine/README.md

 ```

 ### Workflow Super TLDR;
-- Setup bins in python/submitJobs.py
+- Setup bins using .yaml files in config/
 - call python3 python/run_combine.py to do everything
 - alias to run in bkg:
 ```
-nohup python3 python/run_combine.py > debug_run_combine.debug 2>&1 &
+nohup python3 python/run_combine.py --bins-cfg config/examples.yaml > debug_run_combine.debug 2>&1 &
 ```

 ### Workflow TLDR;
-- src/main.cpp is where BFI's are set up
-  - load all the necessary bkgs and signals from sample tool
-  - define strings to create (cut) your signal bin
-  - `BFI->ReportRegions(0)` launches the event loop
-  - Write the results to a json
-  - Relatively slow for the cascades analysis due to various factors (skim size, xrootd, etc.)
-- src/JSON is the intermediate BFI format
+- JSON is the intermediate BFI format
   - the JSON mapping is dictionary-like BINNAME[ PROCESS[ YIELDS]]
   - the process are background or signal by name
   - the yields are a vector of 3 quantities, {base_events, weighted_events, statistical_error}
+- config/ .yaml files are stored here with bin definitions
+  - three different types of cut strings are possible
+  - square cuts directly on branches in ntuples
+  - lepton based cuts on flavor, charge, etc. (see example)
+  - BuildFitInput also has a few handy functions of common cuts (Cleaning cuts in PTCM, dphiCMI)
 - src/BFI_condor.cpp is what is used for the CASCADES
   - runs a BFI job to create the JSON for each file in SampleTool
   - the bin name is a user defined name that maps to various cuts